-There is a big focus on saving and investing for retirement, and rightfully so.
-This is the one part of the retirement planning process that you have the most control over.
-But as you prepare for retirement there is another significant part of the planning process you have control over that is often neglected: deciding when to begin receiving your Social Security benefits.
-Understanding your full retirement age is an important step to begin the process of determining when to claim your benefits.
+As you prepare for retirement, you should remember one significant part of the planning process that is often neglected: deciding when to begin receiving your Social Security benefits.
+Understanding your full retirement age (FRA) is an important first step in determining when to claim your benefits.